selimslab/selimslab.github.io/_posts/tech/2020-5-29-tech-interview.md

 tags: tech
 ---

 A list to select questions for a technical interview

++ Remember to be respectful, ignorance is not stupidity

 + Ask questions out of curiosity.
-+ Don't cross-examine.
+Don't cross-examine.
-+ Be respectful.

 ## Basics

-Big O
+fizzbuzz

+remove duplicates from array

-Time complexity of binary search
+Time complexity

-## Databases

-When would you use a document database like MongoDB instead of a relational database like MySQL or PostgreSQL?

-Indexes

-B-tree

-Log structured merge tree

-Sharding

-Federation

-Sql vs nodal

 ## Data Structures